 intervention takes place," an emissions trader said.

-the Commission was still convinced its proposal, known as
+still believed its proposal, known as backloading, could restore

 "We will now reflect on the next steps to ensure that Europe

 has a strong EU ETS," Hedegaard said.
 "The market, the investors

 and our international partners are all waiting."